vitalets/react-native-extended-stylesheet/README.md

 ## Features
 ### Global variables
-Global variables are useful for global theming or A/B UI experiments of your app.
+Global variables are useful for global theming or A/B testing of your app.
 They are passed to `EStyleSheet.build()` and available in any stylesheet.
 To use global variable just reference it's name with `$` prefix:
 ```js